 How Pegasus Could Damage Your Business

 Hackers could install Pegasus onto the phones of a company CEO or any number of employees.
-With the ability to record audio from the phone’s microphone, any number of discussions around private details could be recorded.
+With the ability to record audio from the phone’s microphone, any discussions around private details could be recorded.
 Even if rival companies do not use this technology, hackers could record as much information as a company as they wanted, then sell it on to the highest bidder.

 Another worrying aspect of Pegasus is how hackers could use it to enable further cyberattacks.
-Because Pegasus can record keystrokes, microphone data, and camera input, hackers could use it to gain information about a companies security systems.
+Because Pegasus can record keystrokes, microphone data, and camera input, hackers could use it to gain information about a company’s security systems.
 It’s even possible for hackers to use this software to skim passwords in various circumstances.

 Sabotage & Blackmail

 With the ability to harvest large amounts of data, rival companies or hackers could use Pegasus to sabotage or blackmail key figures at a company of any size.
-Pegasus allows the user to record and access a large amount of personal information, such as dates and times of key meetings.
+Pegasus allows the user to record and access personal information, such as dates and times of key meetings.
 This information can easily cause harm to a company.
 For example, a rival company could seek deals with the target’s prospective business partners, pushing them out of business.

 What to Do About These Threats

-Make sure you’ve kept your security policy up-to-date, and stay informed on cybersecurity news.
+Ensure you’ve kept your security policy up-to-date, and stay informed on cybersecurity news.
 Staying in the loop is one of the greatest weapons in the arsenal of any business, no matter its size.